 When the production of these hormones is disturbed, a thyroid disorder can develop and present as a complication just about anywhere in the body.
 The wide range of symptoms makes it that much harder to diagnose a thyroid problem.

-The Holistic Method for Diagnosing a Thyroid Problem
+The Holistic Method for Diagnosing a Thyroid

 It is important to do bloodwork to test for a thyroid imbalance, but the blood tests need to be thorough enough to get a true picture of what’s happening with this critical gland.
-Along with the basic blood draw for TSH levels, tests should be done to look for things like reverse T3, thyroid antibodies, heavy metal, or selenium.
+Along with the basic blood draw for TSH levels, tests should be done to look for things like reverse T3, thyroid antibodies, heavy metals, or selenium.

 Holistic medicine includes bloodwork but goes beyond traditional testing to see what other factors could be influencing your health and symptoms.
 Your medical history, lifestyle, environment, genetics, diet and nutrition, activity level, and so much more are relevant to your state of being right now.

 Your thyroid affects your whole and your whole affects your thyroid.
 Holistic treatment is the most effective way to get the answers that inform long-term wellness.

 If you just don’t feel right and believe a condition has gone undiagnosed no matter how much poking and prodding has been done, don’t hesitate to advocate for yourself.
 If you suspect a problem – or you’re tired of being deemed a hypochondriac or as someone having psychosomatic symptoms – reach out to the doctors of osteopathy (DOs) at Swetech Medical Center to discuss thyroid health.
 We believe you when you say something isn’t right.

 During your visit to our office, we won’t just look at your symptoms, we will look at your whole.
 By reviewing your overall health and unique medical history, we identify what has gone haywire within your system and treat it at the source.
 Our doctors believe in full-body wellness, hands-on treatment, patience, and your happiness.